BABrandes/Observables/docs/api_reference.md

 ```

 **Additional Properties:**
-- `owner: CarriesHooksLike[Any, T]` - The observable that owns this hook
+- `owner: CarriesHooksProtocol[Any, T]` - The observable that owns this hook

 #### **`FloatingHook[T]`** - Advanced Hook